learning-zone/spring-boot-basics/README.md

     }
 }
 ```
-2. **@ControllerAdvice Annotation**: This annotation supports global Exception handler mechanism.
+**2. @ControllerAdvice Annotation**: This annotation supports global Exception handler mechanism.
 So we can implement the controller exception handling events in a central location.
 ```java
 @ControllerAdvice
 public class GlobalRestExceptionHandler extends ResponseEntityExceptionHandler {